Enable inter workload communication across networks that are not aware of workload IPs.

-For IP in IP, Calico has an option to selectively encapsulate only traffic that crosses subnet boundaries.
-We recommend using the cross subnet option for IP in IP to minimize encapsulation overhead.
-Cross subnet mode provides better performance in AWS multi-AZ deployments, and on networks where routers are used to connect pools of nodes with L2 connectivity.
+Calico has an option to selectively encapsulate only traffic that crosses subnet boundaries.
+We recommend using the cross-subnet option with IP in IP or VXLAN to minimize encapsulation overhead.
+Cross-subnet mode provides better performance in AWS multi-AZ deployments, Azure VNETs, and on networks where routers are used to connect pools of nodes with L2 connectivity.

 Be aware that switching encapsulation modes can cause disruption to in-progress connections.
 Plan accordingly.

 Configure IP in IP encapsulation for only cross-subnet traffic